Transitive projective planes and insoluble groups

 \begin{lemma} Let $H<GL_n(q)$ with $|H|$ odd.
 Suppose that $g$ is an involution in $GL_n(q)$ which normalizes $H$.
 Then,

 \end{lemma} \begin{proof} We proceed by induction on $n$.
-When $n=1$ the result is trivial and when $n=2$ Lemma \ref{l: gl2} gives the result.
+When $n=1$ the result is trivial and, when $n=2$, Lemma \ref{l: gl2} gives the result.

 Now suppose that $n>2$ and refer to Lemma \ref{l: relevant groups} for the group $\langle H,g\rangle$.
 Clearly Cases 1 and 3 are not relevant here.
-If Case 4 or Case 5 holds then our result is implied by Lemma A, which we have already proved in these cases.
+If Case 4 or Case 5 holds then our result is implied by the strong version of Lemma A which we have already proved in these cases.
+In Case 6 the result is immediate.
 Thus we are left with Case 2: $\langle H,g\rangle \leq M\in \curly_i(GL_n(q))$ for $i=1,\dots, 5$.